kosmas12/xmusic/README.md

 # Controls
 PC:
 A on a controller or Space on a keyboard will toggle pause.
-B on a controller or Escape on a keyboard will exit the program.
+B on a controller or Escape on a keyboard will exit the program if in the file picker, will exit to file picker if playing a song.

 Xbox:
 A will toggle pause.
-B will exit the program.
+B will rerun the program if in the file picker, will exit to file picker if playing a song.